mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-07-thursday_afternoon_SAM_files.md

 ```

 Go ahead and run the for loop.
 It should take a few minutes for Trimmomatic to run for each of our six input files.
 Once it is done
 running, take a look at your directory contents.
 You will notice that even though we ran Trimmomatic on file `SRR2589044` before running the for loop, there is only one set of files for it.
 Because we matched the ending `_1.fastq.gz`, we re-ran Trimmomatic on this file, overwriting our first results.
 That is ok, but it is good to be aware that it happened.
-Unix commands often overwrite exosting files without telling you.
+Unix commands often overwrite existing files without telling you.

 ```bash
 $ ls